-- OVF localization (multiple languages in one OVF file) is not yet supported. - Some OVF sections like StartupSection, DeploymentOptionSection and InstallSection are ignored. - OVF environment documents, including their property sections and appliance configuration with ISO images, are not yet supported. - OVA archives (TAR containers) are not yet supported. - Remote files via HTTP or other mechanisms are not yet supported. - Seamless mode does not work correctly on host systems with multiple monitors. - Mac OS X host.
-The following restrictions apply (all of which will be resolved in future versions): - No support for audio input. - The numlock emulation has not yet been implemented. - The CPU frequency metric is not supported. - 3D OpenGL acceleration.
-In general the OpenGL support for Linux guest is experimental.
-This counts especially in combination with compiz enabled window managers.
-Additional we are aware of the following issues: - There are several redraw problems with compiz enabled window managers on Linux guests.
-E.g. after save/restore state or a resize of the guest window. - Linux hosts.
-There are a few problems when compiz is used as the host's window manager, notably: - seamless mode does not work well (garbled screen display if no windows are open in the guest); - OpenGL guest acceleration (added with 2.1) is very slow.
+- OVF localization (multiple languages in one OVF file) is not yet supported. - Some OVF sections like StartupSection, DeploymentOptionSection and InstallSection are ignored. - OVF environment documents, including their property sections and appliance configuration with ISO images, are not yet supported. - OVA archives (TAR containers) are not yet supported. - Remote files via HTTP or other mechanisms are not yet supported. - Seamless mode does not work correctly - on host systems with multiple monitors and - with Linux guests that have 3D effects enabled (such as with compizenabled window managers). - Mac OS X host.
+The following restrictions apply (all of which will be resolved in future versions): - No support for audio input. - The numlock emulation has not yet been implemented. - The CPU frequency metric is not supported. - 3D OpenGL acceleration, in particular with Linux guests that have 3D effects enabled (such as with compiz-enabled window managers). - Solaris hosts.
+For OpenSolaris and Solaris 10 U5/U6, the following restrictions apply: - There is no support for USB on Solaris 10 hosts. - Experimental USB support for OpenSolaris/Nevada hosts (versions 124 and higher recommended). - No ACPI information (battery status, power source) is reported to the guest. - No support for using wireless with bridged networking. - Guest Additions for OS/2.
+Shared folders are not yet supported with OS/2 guests.
+In addition, seamless windows and automatic guest resizing will probably never be implemented due to inherent limitations of the OS/2 graphics system.